 If you find that your water service line, plumbing, or fixtures may contain lead, there are several steps you can take to reduce the risk of exposure.
 These actions will ensure that the highest quality drinking water comes out of your tap.

 CLEAN Faucet Aerators

-An aerator is a fine mesh screen made of metal or plastic attached to the end of most faucets.
+An aerator is a fine mesh screen made of metal or plastic that is attached to the end of most faucets.
 They mix air into the water to reduce the volume while enhancing pressure.
 Aerators collect tiny pieces of material that have corroded from inside your home’s plumbing and water heater.

 Aerators should be cleaned at least twice a year and after any work on your plumbing system or disruptions in water service.
 Work on plumbing or water mains can dislodge small particles of solder or other materials from pipes.
-In cases where homes have lead service lines or plumbing, these particles may contain lead.
+In cases where homes have lead service lines or plumbing, these particles can contain lead.

 FLUSH Your Plumbing

 Flush your cold water lines before consuming water when water has not been used for 6 or more hours.
 To flush plumbing, run the water until you feel a temperature change.
 Then keep running the water for an additional 30 seconds to 3 minutes.
 The time depends on how far your home is set back from the road and the flow rate of your faucet.
 You can also flush the toilet, take a shower, or start a load of laundry to flush plumbing.
 The goal is to remove any water left sitting in your pipes and have fresh water from the main in the street come out of your tap before using any for drinking or cooking.